 This modern but comfortable gastropub slips into this mid-Market Twitter-hood like a Kia into a Carmatrix.
 In addition to offering a rotating selection of 25 California beers on tap, the kitchen cranks out a wide selection of pickled veggies, deviled eggs, cheese and charcuterie plates, Impossible Burgers, and duck fat fries. // 1230 Market St (Civic Center),fermlabsf.com

 Rate Beer ranked this Danish brewery as the 21st best in the world.
 The brewer's sleek 80-seat beerhall serves a wide selection of their own innovative beers, like the Double Blush Imperial Berliner Weisse, and Big Sky Lullaby-- a hazy imperial IPA--as well as an astonishing collection of foreign and domestic brews.
 The 42 kegs are stored in perfectly chilled coolers and are dispensed precisely using the Flux Capacitor, which infuses each beer with the optimum level of either carbon dioxide or nitrogen.
 Mikkeller also stocks more than 100 bottled gems.
 The food menu is meat- and sausage-heavy, all selected to pair with the beers, and the kitchen serves food until 11pm.
 Sour fans should head downstairs and check out the Tivoli Sour Room. // 34 Mason St. (Union Square), mikkellerbar.com

 The Monk's Kettle

 This renowned Haight Street Mecca for craft beer has great prices, 47 beers on draft--including Pliny the Elder--four on cask, and is topped off by an insane bottle selection.
 Although the bartenders have a reputation for surliness, feel free to ask your neighbors for recommendations, as you can't swing an empty firkin without hitting a beer expert.
-There's no kitchen, but secure a beer and a seat, then go to Rosamunde next door to order an artisan sausage.
 The Toronado also hosts the small but infamous Barley Wine festival in November. // 547 Haight Street, (Lower Haight), toronado.com